USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 89\.
 Now, click the **Find** button.
 You will see the Select SCCs dialog, similar to the one shown in [Figure](#select_sccs_and_filter_rows_dialogs), except that all 11,500+ SCCs will be shown.

 90\.
 Use the Filter Rows button on the toolbar of the Select SCCs dialog to enter a filter that will help identify SCCs for which you would like to see available control measures.
 For training purposes, try entering the filter **SCC starts with 103** and then **click OK**.
 Hint: the 'starts with' operation is above the 'contains' operation in the list of operations.
-You should see about 54 SCCs that meet this criterion.
+You should see 58 SCCs that meet this criterion.

 91\.
 Click the checkbox in the Select column for a few of the SCCs that interest you (e.g., select at least **10300101**) and then click **OK**.
 If there are measures available for your selected SCC(s), they will be shown in the table.
 If you happened to select an SCC for which there are no measures available, none will be shown.